Dr G J McShane, Dr C Abadie, Prof G N Wells

 The aims of the course are to:

 - Provide students with an understanding of how the stresses and strains within engineering components are related to both the loads and displacements imposed at their boundaries and to any thermal or inertial loadings to which they are subjected.

-- Introduce analytical methods, predominantly for two-dimensional geometries and for both elastic and plastic response
+- Introduce analytical methods, predominantly for two-dimensional geometries, and for both elastic and plastic material responses.

 - Illustrate the methods with a number of engineering case studies.

 As specific objectives, by the end of the course students should be able to:

 - Calculate the stresses in an elastic or plastic axisymmetric system subjected to various loads.